 We may make grants nationally, but we started in Toledo, Ohio, and today we live and work in Southern Arizona.
 We have a responsibility to those communities.

-The strategic plan for The David and Lura Lovell Foundation includes Responsibility to Community as one of our core strategies.
-The Lovell family’s philanthropy started in Toledo, Ohio, mostly giving to mental health, the Catholic Church, and youth-related programs.
-When the family moved to Tucson and the Foundation formally started in 1994, grantmaking grew in Arizona and elsewhere around the country where our Trustees and Advisors lived.
-As a result, we began to support a widening array of organizations that impacted many other communities.
-But our hearts have always been primarily rooted where we are from, and where we live now.
+The Lovell family’s philanthropy started in Toledo, Ohio, primarily supporting mental health organizations, youth programs, and the Catholic Church.
+In the 1990s, the family moved full-time to Tucson, Arizona, and started the Foundation.
+Grantmaking grew locally and around the country where our Trustees and Advisors lived.
+We began to support a widening variety of organizations and interests that impacted many other communities.
+But our hearts have always been rooted in where we are from and where we live now.

-From time to time we have opportunities to share our resources come up that do not fit squarely into our four focus areas.
-Sometimes they are part of our administration, such as opening our office as a convening space or donating staff and/or consultant time to important projects.
-Sometimes they are related to how we have chosen to manage our investments.
-And sometimes they are just a good idea, like helping to build the capacity of the nonprofit sector, or making an investment into inclusion, diversity, equity, and access (IDEA).
-Regardless of the why, these investments in community are an important part of who we are as a foundation.
-We belong to a community, we have a responsibility to that community, and so we contribute to improve the community.
+Occasionally we have opportunities to share our resources that do not fit squarely into our current focus areas such as opening our office as a convening space or donating staff and/or consultant time to important projects.
+Sometimes they are related to how we manage our investments.
+And sometimes they are just the right thing to do, like helping to build capacity in the nonprofit sector, making investments into equity and inclusion, or providing strategic emergency relief.
+Regardless of the why, these opportunities are an important part of who we are as a foundation.
+We belong to a community, we have a responsibility to that community, and so, we contribute.
+On this page, we have highlighted some of those efforts.